NRCan/geo_sim_processing/README.md

 python sherbend.py -d 3 -pl in\_file.gpkg out_file.gpkh

-   - Simplify each feature of each layer of the input file with a bend diameter below 3 and create the output file but each layer are processed independently
+   - Simplify each feature of each layer of the input file with a bend diameter below 3 and create the output file with each layer processed independently

 python sherbend.py -d 3 -ep -eh in_file.gpkg out_file.gpkh